 What if you have full evidence of your income?
 Then instead of a low doc try applying for a normal 85% home loan.

-There are no lenders able to offer no deposit low doc loans.
-Sorry, you’ll have to save a deposit or complete your tax returns to be able to buy a property.
-Read on to find out the other way you can still buy a property…
+There are no lenders able to offer no deposit low doc loans which means you’ll have to save a deposit or complete your tax returns to be able to buy a property.

 Many people have had no deposit but have still been able to buy a property with a low doc loan.
 How did they do it?

-Over 60% of first home buyers obtain some help from their parents, so don’t feel bad about asking your parents for help.
-Many banks will decline your low doc loan if you have borrowed your deposit or received a gift from your parents.
-Only a select few lenders do not require you to save a deposit.
+Over 60% of first home buyers obtain some help from their parents but only a select few lenders do not require you to save a deposit yourself.